replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

   [View a larger version of this image](/images/customer-expiration-policy.png)

-1. Install the SDK as a standalone component in a cluster so that you can develop against the SDK API locally.
+1. Install the Replicated SDK as a standalone component in your cluster.
+This is called _integration mode_.
+Installing in integration mode allows you to develop locally against the SDK API without needing to create releases for your application in the vendor portal.
 See [Developing Against the SDK API](/vendor/replicated-sdk-development).

 1. In your application, use the `/api/v1/license/fields/expires_at` endpoint to get the `expires_at` field that you defined in the previous step.